 What is a tug toy?
 The tug toys that we use in our dog training programs are produced from Demanet in Spain.
 The toys themselves are about 7-12 inches in length, 2-3 inches in width.
-The material of the tug toys is bite suit fabric.
-Here’s an picture of the one I use with my dog Eros.
+The material of the tug toys is bite-suit fabric.

 TUG TOYS ARE NOT CHEW TOYS, THEY ONLY COME OUT WHEN TRAINING.